-In this week’s challenge, you will learn why it is important to have some easy clean eating soup recipes on hand.
-If you are overweight, then this challenge is crucial for you!
+In this challenge, you will learn why it is important to have some easy clean eating soup recipes on hand.
+If you are overweight, then this knowledge is crucial for you!
 I will also reveal to you my ultimate soup recipe and why I think it is the most perfect soup recipe for clean eating and weight loss!
 Again I’ve included a short “How to” video for you.

 Two main reasons why eating soup regularly helps you lose weight

 Have you ever said the following?: “I’ll skip the soup because it will fill me up too much.”

 Clean eating soup recipes as a weight loss aid should be taken seriously:

 It is much easier to cut down on your main course when it is preceded by a bowl of soup.
 After having soup as a starter, by the time the main course is brought, digestion has already begun, which results in the elimination of hunger.

 The reason behind this is that soup is relatively complicated to eat.
 You need time and motor skills to consume it, which often causes people to eat less.
 Soup necessitates you sit in order to eat comfortably, plus you need a spoon and you are physically limited in the amount you can consume in each spoonful.
 It’s not easy to gulp it down, and when you put it in a larger bowl, you often trick your body into believing you’ve had a larger portion.

 Why cabbage is magic